michaelellis003/mlellis-website/content/authors/michael/_index.md

 ---
-bio: My interests include Bayesian statistical methods for time-series, spatial and spatio-temporal data, Bayesian nonparametrics, probability theory and mathematics and statistics education.
+bio: I am interested in using probability theory and statistical methods to improve decision making.
 education:
   courses:
   - course: Master of Science in Statistics